Resume

 • List your job history in reverse chronological order, including the title, company, location, and dates.

-• Focus on achievements, not just duties and responsibilities.
+• Focus on achievements on your resume, not just duties and responsibilities.
 Use action verbs like “coordinated,” “managed,” or “developed.”

 • Add numbers to outcomes and tasks to make your impact clear, like “increased sales by 30%” or “managed a team of 4.”

-• If you don’t have formal experience, spotlight transferable skills like communication, leadership, or problem-solving gained through internships, volunteer work, or other roles.
+• If you don’t have formal experience, spotlight transferable skills like communication, leadership, or problem-solving from internships or volunteer work.

 Here’s an example of a work history for a Canadian resume: